sjproctor/learn-academy-assessments/Week-4-Assessment/interview-questions.md

   Your answer: Class is a blueprint or a template of an object, object is an instance of a class

   Researched answer:

+6. STRETCH: What is `attr_accessor`?

+  Your answer: Sets up getter and setter methods for all the instance variables

+  Researched answer:

+## Looking Ahead: Terms for Next Week

+1. PostgreSQL: An open-source, object-relational database management system

+2. Ruby on Rails: A MVC framework written in the Ruby programming language

+3. CRUD: Create, Read, Update, Delete

+4. ORM: Object Relational Mapping

+5. Active Record: The Rails ORM